Six times you should never take a photo of your watchLuke Benedictus

 Editor’s note: A while back, the New York Times wrote a story entitled Instagram and the Watch World about how social media had “created a level of consumer interaction that the rarified world of fine watchmaking had never experienced before”.
 There are a lot of positives in terms of how social media has made watches more accessible than ever.
 But one side-effect is that people now take more wrist-shots than ever before.
 That’s all well and good most of the time.
 Except when it’s totally inappropriate as this story explains…

 Let’s get this straight at the outset: you should go easy on the watch shots full-stop.
-As normal as it might be among your watch loving pals, standing in the middle of a casino, trying to frame up your watch and the Singapore Slipper in your hand just so, with enough DOF to show where you are is a weird look.
-And potentially an invitation to get mugged if the watch you’re drawing attention to is any good.
+As normal as it might be among your watch loving pals, in the real world it’s a weird look full stop – for perspective, imagine you saw someone spending minutes trying to line up the perfect snap of their shoes.
 But there are scenarios where it’s not just foolish, but expressly forbidden.

 At a wedding

 It’s the happy couple’s special day!
 A bold leap of faith that represents the symbolic union of two people standing together until the end of time.
 What it’s not is a novel photographic backdrop for your next wrist-shot.